EwanColquhoun/wawaswoods/README.md

 Beta testing with peers.

-# Deployment (not complete)
+# Deployment

-describe the process of getting the project to git hub. link to the live link.
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  * In the GitHub repository, navigate to the Settings tab
+  * Once in settings, navigate to the pages tab on the left hand side.
+  * Under source, select the branch to master.
+  * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+  The live link to the Github repository can be found here - https://github.com/EwanColquhoun/wawaswoods

 # Credits (not complete)